docker-archive/deploykit/README.md

   + [`build/infrakit-flavor-zookeeper`](./example/flavor/zookeeper), a Flavor plugin for [Apache ZooKeeper](https://zookeeper.apache.org/) ensemble members
   + [`build/infrakit-flavor-swarm`](./example/flavor/swarm), a Flavor plugin for Docker in [Swarm mode](https://docs.docker.com/engine/swarm/).

+All provided binaries have a `help` subcommand to get usage and a `version` subcommand to identify the build revision.

 ## Examples
 There are a few examples of _InfraKit_ plugins: